Is Nausea During Ovulation Normal?

 Nausea experienced during ovulation is not a reliable indicator of pregnancy.

-For pregnancy to occur, fertilization and implantation have to happen.
+For pregnancy to occur, fertilization and implantation must happen.
 And both of these things happen after ovulation, not during.

-However, if your ovulation cycle nausea is severe and is accompanied by vomiting, it’s time to talk to a healthcare provider.
+However, if your ovulation cycle nausea is severe and is accompanied by vomiting, consult a healthcare provider.

-It’s also a good idea to consult with a doctor about your ovulation nausea if you’re taking fertility medications or if you’re TTC and considering antiemetics.
+It’s also a good idea to talk to a doctor about your ovulation nausea if you’re taking fertility medications or if you’re TTC and considering antiemetics.

 faq img